 When divers do not properly equalize pressure in the face mask with the water pressure during descent, the relatively lower pressure inside the mask causes it to act like a suction cup applied to the eyes and face.
 The difference in pressure inside and outside the mask causes blood vessels near the surface of the eyes (or on the face) to dilate, leak fluid, and finally burst and bleed.
 The eyes appear red and bloodshot, but vision is not usually affected.
 Rarely, bleeding behind the eyes can occur, causing loss of vision.
 Bleeding of blood vessels in the face causes usually a bruised appearance.

 If pressure in the middle ear becomes lower than the water pressure during descent, the resulting stress causes a painful inward bulge of the eardrum The Eustachian Tube: Keeping Air Pressure Equal .
 When the pressure difference becomes high enough, the eardrum ruptures, resulting in a rush of cold water into the middle ear, causing vertigo (severe dizziness with a spinning sensation), disorientation, nausea, and sometimes vomiting.
 These symptoms are hallmarks of ear barotrauma Barotrauma of the Ear Barotrauma is an injury caused by increased air pressure, such as during airplane flights or scuba diving.
 Barotrauma can cause ear pain or damage to the eardrum.
 The eardrum separates the ear... read more and may place divers at risk of drowning.
 The vertigo diminishes as the water in the ear reaches body temperature.
 A ruptured eardrum impairs hearing and may lead to a middle ear infection hours or days later, causing pain and producing discharge from the ear.
-The inner ear can be injured as well, causing a sudden loss of hearing, buzzing in the ear (tinnitus Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
+The inner ear can be injured as well, causing a sudden loss of hearing, ringing in the ear (tinnitus Ear Ringing or Buzzing Ringing in the ears (tinnitus) is noise originating in the ear rather than in the environment.
 It is a symptom and not a specific disease.
 Tinnitus is very common—10 to 15% of people experience... read more ), and vertigo.